Please Note: Once you press play it will take a few seconds for the episode to start playing.

-Below are a ton of videos explaining the process Sean Baker and his director of photography Radium Cheung, HKSC went through making Tangerine, as well as a bunch of video explaining tips and tricks on how to turn your something you shot on an iPhone into cinematic gold.
+Below are a ton of videos explaining the process Sean Baker and his director of photography Radium Cheung, HKSC went through making Tangerine, as well as a bunch of videos explaining tips and tricks on how to turn your something you shot on an iPhone into cinematic gold.
 Enjoy my conversation with Sean Baker.

 LINKS AND RESOURCES MENTIONED IN THIS EPISODE